urvashithakre/urvashithakre.github.io/_pages/about.md

 ---
 permalink: /
-title: "Comprehensive Survey of Recent Drug Discovery Using Deep Learning"
+title: "Comprehensive Survey on Drug-Target Interaction Prediction Using Deep Learning"
 author_profile: true
 redirect_from:
   - /about/